 reCAPTCHA

-This form for Drupal uses the Google reCAPTCHA service to protect the site from spam.
+This Drupal module uses the Google reCAPTCHA service to protect the site from spam.

 Compatibility with Drupal versions: 8 – 9 – 10